 Telehealth Services are subject to the cost-sharing amounts shown on the Benefit Summary.
+Benefits may be limited to In-network Providers only.

-NOTE: If a Covered Person receives telehealth Services which may be covered under more than one health plan or contract, and identifies to the telehealth Services provider at the time of service that this Plan is to be used for coverage, this Plan will provide benefits as the primary coverage.
+NOTE: If a Covered Person receives telehealth or telemedicine Services which may be covered under more than one health plan or contract, and identifies to the telehealth Services provider at the time of service that this Plan is to be used for coverage, this Plan will provide benefits as the primary coverage.
 When another health plan or contract is used or identified at the time of service, this Plan will become the secondary coverage pursuant to Coordination of Benefits.
-The Covered Person must submit a claim form and itemized statement and the other plan's Explanation of Benefits to BCBSNE reflecting the charges and cost-sharing amount paid pursuant to the other plan for benefit consideration under this Plan as the secondary coverage.
+The Covered Person must submit a claim form and itemized statement and the other plan's Explanation of Benefits to BCBSNE reflecting the charges and costsharing amount paid pursuant to the other plan for benefit consideration under this Plan as the secondary coverage.